Parish Council Vacancies and Application From

-Fenton and Torskey Lock Parish Council has 7 seats, and currently 1 vacancy.
+Fenton and Torskey Lock Parish Council has 7 seats, and currently 7 regular vacancies.

 Could you be a Parish Councillor?
 If you're interested, have a read of the following documents: